firebase/quickstart-android/auth/README.md

 ### Facebook Login Setup

-- Go to the [Meta for Developers](https://developers.facebook.com) and follow all instructions to set up a new Android app.
+- Go to the [Meta for Developers Site](https://developers.facebook.com) and follow all instructions to set up a new Android app.
   - When asked for a package name, use `com.google.firebase.quickstart.auth`.